 Cons: The repairs, while not often costly supply-wise, take up so much of your time.
-If you charge a labor fee (I do), it can really add up, and your piece that cost $25 has $200 worth of labor, plus supplies, that have to be factored into the actual cost of the piece, when calculating your retail price.
+If you charge a labor fee (I do), it can really add up, and your piece that costs $25 has $200 worth of labor, plus supplies, that have to be factored into the actual cost of the piece when calculating your retail price.

 More modern pieces (1970’s to present)

 With these finishes, comes extra work.
 Normally, the preparation (prep work) will be less on real wood, than on these high-gloss pieces.
 I am going to add laminate in here, too.
-Slick, shiny, and not much different than a cheap counter top, and while fingernail polish will somehow stay on this stuff forever, paint will scratch right off.
-So, once again, the work is labor intense, but at least it is not “came out of the barn” dirty.
+Slick, shiny, and not much different than a cheap countertop, and while fingernail polish will somehow stay on this stuff forever, the paint will scratch right off.
+So, once again, the work is labor intensive, but at least it is not “came out of the barn” dirty.

 You will, in most instances, need to scuff sand (lightly sand in the direction of the “wood” grain), and add a primer.
 There are 2 kinds of primers, adhesion and blocking.
-If your piece is real wood, and dark, like a mahogany or cherry, or has knots, like pine, you have a great potential of bleed through, which is where old tannins, oils, saps and stains are drawn from deep in the wood to the surface by the water in the paint.
+If your piece is real wood, and dark, like a mahogany or cherry, or has knots, like pine, you have a great potential of bleed-through, which is where old tannins, oils, sap, and stains are drawn from deep in the wood to the surface by the water in the paint.
 It doesn’t go away.
 It has to be blocked.
 I use B.O.
-S. S. (Blocks out stains and odors) from Dixie Belle, or Zinsser shellac based primers on any pieces that the factory seal has been broken that may bleed.
+S. S. (Blocks out stains and odors) from Dixie Belle, or Zinsser shellac-based primers on any pieces that the factory seal has been broken that may bleed.

 The next primer is adhesion.
 If the surface is too slick, such as with laminate or that high gloss sealer, an adhesion primer is needed to grab onto that slick surface (I still scuff sand first), and provide a surface for your paint to adhere to.
 My favorite is Dixie Belle Slick Stick